-The technology that we now need in the home has changed as we move to an age of the smart home and office.
+The technology that we now need in the home has changed as we move to an age of the smart home and office and people search engines.
 The way of work has changed forever, and more of us than ever before now work from home or at least require a well-connected and smart home integrated office.

 This article will look at some of the prevailing trends in this space and advise how the worst of these can be avoided if you, too, are looking for a home with the right tech options for work, entertainment, education, and more.